-When you're promised a "rate lock" from your lender, it means that you are guaranteed to get a set interest rate for a certain number of days for your application process.
-This prevents you from working through your entire application process and finding out at the end that the interest rate has gotten higher.
+When you are offered a "rate lock" from the lender, it means that you are guaranteed to keep a certain interest rate over a certain number of days while you work on your application process.
+This means your interest rate can't grow during the application process.

 Do you have a question regarding a mortgage program?